mantono/giss/README.md

 *giss* is command line client to list GitHub issues and pull requests.

 ## Usage
-All commands requires a valid GitHub token.
-The application will automatically read the environment variable `GITHUB_TOKEN`, but it can also be given when invoking the application with the `-t` or `--token` flag.
+All commands requires a valid [GitHub API token](https://github.com/settings/tokens).
+The application will automatically read the environment variable
+`GITHUB_TOKEN`, but it can also be given when invoking the application with the `-t` or `--token` flag.
+The token does not need any permission for reading public repositories, but for private repositories is the `repo` permission required.

 ### List Issues & Pull Requests
 By default, simply invoking the name of the binary, `giss`, will list issues and pull requets in the current repo.